InfluxCommunity/influxdb3-go/README.md

 ## Feedback

-For help please use, please use our [Community Slack](https://app.slack.com/huddle/TH8RGQX5Z/C02UDUPLQKA) or [Community Page](https://community.influxdata.com/).
+If you need help, please use our [Community Slack](https://app.slack.com/huddle/TH8RGQX5Z/C02UDUPLQKA) or [Community Page](https://community.influxdata.com/).

 New features and bugs can be reported on GitHub: <https://github.com/bonitoo-io/influxdb-client-go-3>